IRVING THALBERG, SUPER PRODUCER

 309 Pages

-Thalberg spent his childhood mostly as a bed-ridden invalid, and he consumed books of a wide variety as a way of escaping his physical confinement and possibly his habitual illnesses in general.
-His vast reservoir of reading came to much use later in making films, and he was committed to using "proven" material from books and plays as source material for films.
+Thalberg spent his childhood mostly as a bed-ridden invalid, and he consumed books of a wide variety as a way of escaping his physical confinement and his habitual illnesses.
+His vast reservoir of reading became an archive of plots and character types for later use in making films, and he was committed to using "proven" material from books and plays as source material for films.

 Despite having fired Stroheim, Thalberg himself was dedicated to every appearance of quality on screen, and he left Universal and joined with Louis B. Mayer who owned Metro pictures, and shortly thereafter Thalberg and Mayer linked up with Sam Goldwyn (of Goldwyn pictures) and Marcus Leow (who owned the Loew movie theatre chain) to create MGM.
 Thalberg was 24.